andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

   webSocket.loop();
 }
 ```
+## Video

-So lastly, I am leaving this video below so you can see it in action.
-But as I mentioned, since I didn't have a good battery to power it, it's just powered with a 9V 850mA adapter.
+Lastly, I am leaving this video below so you can see the car in action.
+But as I mentioned, since I didn't have a good battery to power it, it's just powered with a 9V 850mA adapter which explains why it is on my desk.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NjfeAqki2nQ" frameborder="0" allowfullscreen></iframe>